patlegris/webofpat/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 5.4.4 =
+ * Bug Fix: Fixed bug that could cause some sites to lose settings when upgrading.

+= 5.4.3 =
+ * Bug Fix: Don't rely on externally loaded MailChimp JavaScript.

 = 5.4.2 =
  * Bug Fix: Fixed links to Settings, Logs, and creating a backup on Multisite.